 The Birth of a New Industry

-Rogers towing service cannot take credit for founding the tow truck industry, but it is responsible for continuing the tradition of delivering reliability tow truck services.
+The birth of a new industry cannot be accredited to Rogers towing service , but it is responsible for continuing the tradition of delivering reliable tow truck services.
 Ernest Holmes founded the tow truck in 1916 after receiving a call for help from a friend.
 Holmes’ business school professor, John Wiley, drove his Model T into the South Chickamauga Creek and flipped it onto its head.
 Wiley asked Holmes for help after realizing that his vehicle could not be flipped right-side-up.

 This probably was not the first time someone had driven their vehicle into a ditch, got into an accident, or needed a tow, but Holmes saw an opportunity on this day.
 It took six men and eight hours to pull Wiley’s vehicle out of the ditch, which caused Holmes to wonder how the job could be done faster and more safely then modern-day practices.
 Holmes rushed home to outfit his 1913 Cadillac with a crane and pulley system that could lift and pull other vehicles.
 Now Holmes had no idea whether or not the Cadillac could actually pull another vehicle, but with a 120-inch wheelbase chassis and a 365-cubic inch, four-cylinder engine he had to try.